Gysin triangles in the category of motifs with modulus: Application

 \section{Application}

-Heuristically, the motive with modulus $M(\ol{X}, X^\infty)$ is a place holder which represents the cohomology of $X^\circ = \ol{X} \setminus X^\infty$ whose ramification along $X^\infty$ is bounded by $X^\infty$.
+Heuristically, the motive with modulus $M(\ol{X}, X^\infty)$ is a place holder which represents the cohomology of $X^\circ = \ol{X} \setminus X^\infty$ whose ramification along the support of $X^\infty$ is bounded by the multiplicities of $X^\infty$.
 In particular, the case when $X^\infty$ is reduced corresponds to \emph{tamely} ramified cohomology classes.
 On the other hand, there are concrete connections between tame class field theory and Voevodsky's $\DM^\eff$, cf., the relationship between the tame fundamental group and Suslin homology demonstrated by Geisser, Schmidt, and Spei\ss.
-In this section we show that these two point of views are compatible.
+In this section we show that these two points of view are compatible.

 \begin{thm} Let $X$ be a smooth variety over $k$ which has a compactification $\ol{X}$ such that $\ol{X}$ is smooth and $|\ol{X}\backslash X|$ is a strict normal crossings divisor on $\ol{X}$.
 Then the unit